2nd Year

 • Functions of the dramatic structure

-• Analytical and interpretative tools of the dramaturgical text
+• Analytical and interpretive tools of the dramaturgical text

 • Narratology